Adria Airways: 2010s

 In summer 2011, Adria operated with two Airbus A320s (180/162 seats), two Airbus A319s (135 seats), four Bombardier CRJ900 (86 seats) and 6 Bombardier CRJ200LR (50/48 seats).
 The 3rd Airbus A320 (S5-AAA) was still owned by Adria, but wasn't operational and was stored at Ljubljana airport.

 A total loss of €63,073,630 was made in 2010.
 The majority of the loss was due to a revaluation of the fleet, which showed a decrease of €45,443,441 mainly because of poor market value for the CRJ200LR.
 Due to revaluation and accumulated losses, a financial restructuring plan was made in August.
 It involved the Government of Slovenia and the banks from which Adria had taken loans in the past years.
 According to the plan, the Government would invest €50 million and the banks would convert 25%-50% of the loans into equity.
 On 21 September 2011, Adria finalised the deal with the banks and the government.
-Together Adria got €69,720,983 - €50 million from the government, and the rest as converted through the loans-to-equity swap.
+Together Adria got €69,720,983– €50 million from the government, and the rest as converted through the loans-to-equity swap.

 With the beginning of Winter 2011/12 timetable, Adria dropped flights to Banja Luka, London, Paris, Toulon and Warsaw.
 The Vienna-Frankfurt route was also cancelled.

 For the 2012 summer season, Adria returned to three seasonal destinations: Barcelona, London Luton and Manchester.

 In August 2012, Ljubljana Airport reported that it had a new airline to operate on a London-Luton route, and therefore Adria removed it from the winter and summer 2013 timetable.

-On 24 September 2012, a leased Bomabrdier CRJ200LR registered S5-AAI was returned to lessor GECAS.
+On 24 September 2012, a leased Bombardier CRJ200LR registered S5-AAI was returned to lessor GECAS.
 Adria now operates five owned CRJ200LR planes and two owned CRJ900LR, two leased CRJ900LR (next gen) planes and two leased Airbus A319s along with a bigger leased Airbus A320 for a total of 12 planes.

 For the 2012–13 winter season, the company operated nearly the same frequencies as in the last winter season and served the same destinations.
 The operational fleet was four CRJ900 and four CRJ200LR.
 The Airbus fleet operated on charters and would be leased out while the remaining CRJ200LR would be used on ad hoc charters (sport clubs, business/corporate, etc.) and as a back-up.

 In spring of 2014, Adria began operating from Frankfurt to Tirana, Albania.

 In summer of 2015, Adria began operating from Maribor to London Southend Airport, England.
 However, flights were terminated by the end of the season.